 As with Faustini’s other wines, the Secret Veil enjoys an interesting story behind the label.
 In 2006 Anthony began preparing for his wedding – his wife knew of his passion for wine and told him to hold off on making any new wine for financial reasons as well as needing to focus on their upcoming wedding.
 During a business trip he was told that some rare fruit from a well-regarded Howell Mountain vineyard had become available for sale.
 Unbeknownst to his wife Anthony purchased this fruit and made wine.

-Marbue Marke has been their winemaker since 2007 when he joined Faustini to help with the final blends.
-He was born in Sierra Leone (West Africa) and came to the USA in the early 1990’s to escape the country’s civil war as well as for education.
+Marbue was born in Sierra Leone (West Africa) and came to the USA in the early 1990’s to escape the country’s civil war as well as for education.
 Marbue knew at a young age that he had an interest in wine.
 He was enrolled in Medical School at UC Davis but wasn’t satisfied with that career path.
 Someone asked him to “pick something you love” and he mentioned wine.
 As it were, UC Davis has one of the best viticulture and enology programs in the country and is the primary “feeder” school for winemakers in Napa and beyond.

 Marbue ultimately studied sensory science at UC Davis.
 He wasn’t able to enjoy beer – found it too bitter and with a super sensitive palate he was better suited to tasting and identifying wine.
 He remembers being able to identify merely 0.1 percent quinine in sensory tastes.
 Now that is someone you want on your winemaking team!

-Much of their wine is distributed direct via a mailing list and for obvious reasons their wine has select distribution in New York and New Jersey.
+Much of the Faustini wine is distributed direct via a mailing list and for obvious reasons their wine has select distribution in New York and New Jersey.